iAOS/OSReflectionKit/README.md

 ## How To Get Started

-- Simply [download OSReflectionKit](https://github.com/iAOS/OSReflectionKit/zipball/master) and add the files to your project
+- Simply [download OSReflectionKit](https://github.com/iAOS/OSReflectionKit/zipball/master) and add the files from the OSReflectionKit folder to your project.

 Yep, that simple.